-The art of making a book is not new.
+You have a draft in Microsoft Word but you’re still wondering how to make a book?
+Welcome to this guide where we will show you step-by-step how to do it using the Reedsy Book Editor.
+To give some background first, the art of making books is not new.
 In fact, manuscripts produced during the medieval era conformed to a well-defined set of rules that publishers today are still following.
 The canons of page construction, for example, describe how a book’s proportions, margins and type areas (print spaces) should be constructed.
-But if you’re an author planning to self-publish, you might be wondering if these same rules apply to your book – and how you should implement them if they do.
-Age-old rules aside, even the most tentative look into the nuances of producing a self-published manuscript will likely lead to...
+But if you’re an author planning to self-publish, you might be wondering if...
 View Article

 We are very excited to bring you the highlights from our first Reedsy Live Chat, which as promised will be a regular feature in the coming months.
 Every live chat features one professional from the Reedsy marketplace hosting an interactive session that includes among other things free advice on topics like editing, book design, and marketing.
 We started things off with our first Cover Critique, a big thanks to the terrific Mark Ecob for an informative session.
 Mark runs his own design studio and specialises in book cover design.
 He has worked with large publishing houses like Penguin, Little, Brown and Amazon, as well...
 View Article